jonathanbalewicz/opencv-projects/README.md

 # opencv-projects
 This repo has a project that is used for detecting objects (scissors, sunglasses, gum container, mouse) using opencv.
-There is a background image, an image with all the objects, and 5 images with objects to be detecteed.
+There is a background image, an image with all the objects, and 5 images with objects to be detected.
 It works by:
 1. Using subtraction to remove the background.
 2. It uses blur and threshold to create a binary image outlining the objects.